RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### top_n

-    - an int indicating the top number (the smallest) of p-values to return (optional,otherwise all results returned)
+    - An int indicating the top number (the smallest) of p-values to return (optional, otherwise all results returned)

     - Acceptable input types: int or None.